Chapter 45

 "Why are you disturbing my sleep?"
 Ian asked still skeptically.

 'To help you with the rest of your recovery.
-Don't you think you have done something very foolishly, Ian Tydon, running into that burning house.
+Don't you think you have done something very foolish, Ian Tydon, running into that burning house.
 A Jedi has better ways to rescue lives without putting himself in to danger.'

 'How does a Jedi sense life forms?'
 Severini asked sternly.